-For those who do not know what these devices are, they are units wired to a vehicle in order to guarantee the safety of the vehicle.
-While towing a car, if the brakes are pressed in the trailer, a signal is sent to the car being towed, allowing its brakes to engage in order to stop it from moving any further.
+For those who do not know what a trailer brake controller is, to keep it simple they're units that are wired to your towed vehicle in order to help the breaking ability of both vehicles.
+While towing a a vehicle, if you press your brakes, a signal is sent to the vehicle being towed, allowing its brakes to engage in order to stop it from moving any further.

-If a brake controller isn’t used, both vehicles would be at risk of crashing against each other.
-A car being towed cannot stop on its own and it would continue moving even if the trailer has stopped.
-The result of the situation would be something that anyone would want to avoid.
-And for that reason, brake controllers were created.
+If a brake controller isn’t used, both vehicles would be at risk of lengthening the stopping process of both vehicles, which could be catastrophic, especially if you ever need to slam on the brakes.
+Without one, the vehicle being towed cannot stop on its own and it would continue moving even if the trailer has stopped.

 How to Choose a Trailer Brake Controller